 Classic Broccoli Salad

-This broccoli salad is loaded with raisins, sunflower seeds and bacon and topped with a creamy Greek yogurt dressing.
+This classic broccoli salad combines fresh broccoli with raisins, sunflower seeds and bacon all tossed in a creamy Greek yogurt dressing.
+It's the perfect side dish for potlucks and summer cookouts!

 Prep Time: 20 minutes